What's The Cost of an In-House Digital Marketing Team?

 The first and most constraining factor for your marketing team is your budget.
 How much money do you have to throw at your marketing?

-Marketing Budget by Industry
+Marketing Budget By Industry

 According to the US SBA, most mid-sized businesses with under five million in sales annually – with an assumed profit margin of 10 percent – should spend at least 7% of their gross revenue on marketing for best effect.
 Spending less is leaving sales on the table, and spending more starts to see diminishing returns.